-1) Consider offering a set pickup day, time, and location where you can meet with everyone whose orders are complete.
+1) Offer a set day and time.
+Consider offering a set pickup day, time, and location where you can meet with everyone whose orders are complete.
 For example, if your Thursday evenings are generally free offer pickup at 6:00pm in the police station parking lot.
 This saves time to have everyone meet with you at one time, plus it can be advertised when the order is placed.
 Anyone that misses the pickup can choose to have the item shipped or wait until the next pickup day.

 2) Always meet in a public place.
 Many police stations offer local pickup meet and greets in their parking lot or inside their lobby.
 You do not need to make special arrangements with the police department.

 3) Always have your customers prepay for their items.
 No one wants to create an item and then have a customer disappear without paying!

 4) Use your porch.
 If your customers are family or friends, consider placing a decorative box on your front porch or step.
 Once their item is completed, drop it in the box and let them know they can pick it up at their leisure from your porch.